act-rules/act-rules.github.io/_rules/SC1-1-1-text-alternative.md

 |----------------------|---------
 | Presented item       | Current element
 | Question             | Is this element solely for decorative purposes?
-| Help                 | Answer with 'Yes', if it is a decorative element such as a spacer, line or menu-background solely used for layout purposes or an eyecatching element that don't convey information useful for understanding the content of the page.
+| Help                 | Answer with 'Yes', if it is a decorative element such as a spacer, line or menu-background solely used for layout purposes or an eye-catching element that don't convey information useful for understanding the content of the page.
 | Requir               | If no, could you suggest a sufficient textual alternative?
 | Requires context     | yes